browniebroke/browniebroke.com/src/posts/2020-10-18-migrating-project-to-poetry/index.md

 - The CLI was very nice to interact with
 - The `author` and `author_email` from `setup.cfg` were merge into an array of `authors`, each with the format `Full Name <email@address.com>`.

-I then went on to translate more settings into the new format manually, and the translation was quite painless, many keys have the same name and values, and when they are different, it's mainly to simplify things.
-I guess it's something like setuptools cannot easily afford to do due to backwards compatibility, but that a new opt-in tool like Poetry can.
+I then went on to convert more settings into the new format manually, and the process was quite painless.
+Many settings have the same name and values, and when they are different, it's mainly to simplify things.
+I guess it's something a library like setuptools cannot easily afford to do due to backwards compatibility, but that a new opt-in tool like Poetry can.

 ### Dependencies

-Adding development dependencies was pretty simple, I just needed to run `poetry add -D ...` with the list of packages at the end.
+Adding dependencies and development dependencies was pretty simple, I just needed to run `poetry add [-D] ...` with the list of packages at the end.

 ### Extra Dependencies